yashu1wwww/Twitter-auto-retweet-and-like-for-a-account/README.md

 ## Change the username and password on the 22nd and 26th line & replace account url in 29th line

-Note: Use accounts that do not have two-factor authentication.
+# Note: Use accounts that do not have two-factor authentication.

+# if you want with multiple Accs Then Copy From 16th line to End And Paste Again And Change Username & Pass.

 Download the latest version of Chrome Driver from https://chromedriver.chromium.org/ and extract the file.
 Place it in the designated folder.

 Open the command prompt in that particular folder and enter rl.py or double-click on the rl.py file.

 👉Note:-